Collaborative Threshold Watermarking: Introduction

 Threshold verification is useful in settings where ownership is collective: for example, in a healthcare FL consortium of five hospitals, choosing $t=3$ prevents any single hospital from unilaterally claiming provenance or removing the watermark, while still enabling majority-based verification.

 We propose the first method for \emph{$(t,K)$-threshold model watermarking}.
 Our protocol combines (i) secret sharing, so that any coalition of at least $t$ clients can reconstruct a watermark key $\tau$ for verification, and (ii) secure aggregation, so that clients can embed shares $w_k$ that sum to $\tau$ during training with untrusted servers.
 Secure aggregation hides individual client updates, but the server still observes the aggregated global model trajectory.
 Our goal is to prevent any party from reconstructing $\tau$ unless they hold at least $t$ shares.
 Verification is performed in the white-box setting, computing the test statistic directly from shares without reconstructing the secret key $\tau$ in the clear, and computing a calibrated, one-sided $z$-score on a suspect model.
 Across CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and Tiny ImageNet \citep{Le2015TinyIV}, we show that our approach scales to many clients (we test up to $K=128$), when a baseline watermark diminishes as the number of clients grows and falls below the detection threshold once $K \ge 16$.
+Additional experiments on CIFAR-100 under balanced Dirichlet label skew shows that watermark detectability remains stable under non-IID statistical heterogeneity, and a GPT-2 Small \citep{radford2019language} experiment on WikiText-2 \citep{merity2017pointer} indicates that the method also extends beyond image classification.
+Our watermark has a small impact on model utility and is robust to a wide range of both adaptive and non-adaptive removal attacks when access to training data is limited.
 Our watermark has a small impact on model accuracy and is robust to a wide range of both adaptive and non-adaptive removal attacks when access to training data is limited.